 3. Does the language school offer courses with unusually low tuition fees?

 Everyone loves a good deal, but when a language offers discounts or specials that are too good to be true than warning bells should be going off.
 In desperation to get more students to enroll in the courses, schools may offer outrageous discounts or promotions.
-However, such practises can lead schools to cut corners and ultimately deliver a low quality experience.
+However, such practices can lead schools to cut corners and ultimately deliver a low quality experience.

 4. Does the school have positive online ratings?